Paulen101/personal-finance-tracker/README.md

 - 3 sample wallets with transactions
 - 6 sample budgets (mix of global and wallet-specific)

-Though it will not automatically load (but can be loaded by uncommenting in app.jsx).
+Though it will not automatically load.

 ## Project Structure